7 Food trucks in Kolkata

 Food trucks in Hyderabad

 Yum Stop is a new food truck that is getting more famous in Hyderabad.
 This truck is famous for Indian and Chinese cuisine.
 The most interesting part of this truck is that the menu keeps changing every day.
 It is a bit hard to find the same menu again soon.
 You can call them to locate them.
-This truck has earned good reviews from media.
+This truck has earned good reviews from the media.
 Seating is not available.
-High food quality can be expected and the proof to the quality is that the truck has great crowd even after midnight.
+High food quality can be expected and the proof of the quality is that the truck has a great crowd even after midnight.

 Specials: Bread Omelette, Dosa Bandis, Sandwiches, Bonda